 After last year’s Mirai botnet attack took down some of the world’s most popular websites by initially infecting a host of unsecured devices, governments began to ramp up their research efforts on IoT security.
 The first major report to come out of these efforts is Secure By Design from the UK Department for Culture Media and Sport, written in conjunction with the National Cyber Security Centre.
 The paper cites two overarching concerns regarding the future of IoT:

-- Consumer security, privacy and safety is being undermined by the vulnerability of individual devices.
+- Consumer security, privacy, and safety are being undermined by the vulnerability of individual devices.

 The authors also outline thirteen key recommendations for any and all new IoT devices being marketed and sold in the UK and said that the report, “advocates a fundamental shift in approach: moving the burden away from consumers having to secure their devices and instead ensuring strong security is built into consumer “Internet of Things” (IoT) products by design. “